Quick Answer

 • Platform branding

-Mark, a commercial insurance broker, uses an event platform for client seminars.
+Commercial insurance brokers running client seminars often use an event platform for this.
 The QR code links to the platform page.
 Attendees scan and register on their phones during meetings.

 Designing the RSVP Form Itself